Boergi/SpinBot-Whos-turn/README.md

 ```

 The bot selects randomly from **all channel members** (excluding users with specific status emojis).

-> ⚠️ **Note:** Channel-level selection only works in channels with up to 20 members.
-For larger channels, use the bot in a thread instead.

 > 💡 **Note:** You can use "who" or "wer" at the beginning and add a "?" at the end - the bot will automatically clean it up for the output!